Oliver-Lack/Wordie-AI/README_EC2_Setup.md

-This is a rough guid on setting this app up on an AWS Instance — AWS Ubuntu, Flask, Gunicorn, Apache2 —
+This is a rough guid on setting this app up on an AWS Instance

+Before Instance launch!
+Attach an AWS user role with s3 permissions to the instance you are creating (This is for s3 bucket batched data dumps.
+Change bucket name in env accordingly).

+Instance details -> AWS, Ubuntu, Flask, Gunicorn, Apache2

 Important Tip - DO NOT stuff up any of the sudo chown commands.
 You will F#*! up permissions to root if you forget the wrong /.
 I’ve done this twice and wanted to punch a window both times.
 If this happens…Pack up your belongings, delete the instance, and start again…